j12bates/Innullifiability/readme.md

 Superset expansion is pretty straightforward: any values that can be inserted will be, and the set remains nullifiable.
 For example, the set
 $`[2, 3, 5]`$ is nullifiable, as $`2 + 3 - 5 = 0`$.
-When any value X is
+When any value $`X`$
-inserted, it is still nullifiable, as $`(2 + 3 - 5) * X = 0`$.
+is inserted, it is still nullifiable, as $`(2 + 3 - 5) * X = 0`$.

 Mutations essentially make a small change to the values.
 They replace a value with pairs of different values, from which a simple expression evaluating to the original value can be made, thus creating a completely new set that is still nullifiable.
 For example, given the same example set as before, we can substitute $`5`$ with $`[7, 12]`$, since $`12 - 7 = 5`$, and $`2 + 3 - (12 - 7) = 0`$.

-todo: redo the following p, you're talking about 'null route' but really it's more precise to talk about reducing to a source set, but here's the basic idea

-When we're talking about a nullifiable set, it's going to have a 'null route', or just general arithmetic steps that yield a result of zero, not counting any further multiplication for spare values.
-Supersets serve to ensure that larger sets with the exact same null route are accounted for.
-Mutations account for other larger sets by adding steps to the original null route, ensuring every possible expansion of the arithmetic expression is covered.
 Mutations need not be introduced to sets generated through a superset phase, as the original set would've undergone all those same mutations too, making additional ones redundant.

-Together, these ensure that every set which can be immediately reduced to one of the source sets is covered, either by ignoring a value at the end (superset) or operating on two values to get the original (mutation).
+When we think in terms of 'reducing' a set, mutations cover every way a set could immediately reduce to one of the input sets, and supersets cover any way of adding spare values.
+Thus, we know that everything that can be reduced to one of the input sets, or can be reduced to zero by the same pattern, will definitely be output.
+If we input every nullifiable set in the range of values up to $`X`$, then any remaining nullifiable sets cannot reduce to any of them.
+The first step in their reduction is to compute a value greater than $`X`$.

 ## Workflow
 todo: synopsis? maybe just some command examples... idk